Mrluosiwei/Astarter/README.md

 # Astarter
-Astarter  is DeadAngle for Emperor of Mankind
+Astarter  is ATP DeadAngle for Emperor of Mankind